toopay/gas-orm/CRUD.rst

 	echo 'User 1 name is '.$someuser->name.' and his wife name is '.$someuser->wife->name;

+As you can see, you can directly get the user's wife, by accessing **wife** properties from user instance.
+This properties is refer to **related model's class name** , not a table name.
+So even the real table was **wifes** or **wf** or whateer it is, only **related model's class name** that you specicy in user's relations properties which really matter.

 For **one-to-many** relationship, you can iterate the child nodes, something like : ::

 	$someuser = Gas::factory('user')->find(1);